Nelson Gombakomba Jr.: Age, Education, Career, Videos -Pindula

 |+

-'''Nelson Gombakomba Jr.''' is a [[Zimbabwean]] born comedian and paralegal based in the United Kingdom.
+'''Nelson Tinashe Gombakomba Jr.''' is a [[Zimbabwean]] born comedian and paralegal based in the United Kingdom.

 ==Background==